ValerioPieroni/valeriopieroni.github.io/_pages/research.md

 <hr style = "height:0.5px;border-width:0;color:gray;background-color:rgb(216,216,216)">

 **"Energy Shortages and Aggregate Demand: Output Loss and Unequal Burden from HANK"** [[pdf](/upload/wp/energy_hank.pdf)] <br>
-<div style="text-align: justify"> <medium>I study the effects of a reduction in energy supply using a quantitative Heterogeneous Agents New Keynesian (HANK) model with energy as a critical production input.
+<div style="text-align: justify"> <small>I study the effects of a reduction in energy supply using a quantitative Heterogeneous Agents New Keynesian (HANK) model with energy as a critical production input.
 I find that changes in
 aggregate demand amplify the macroeconomic effects of the energy shock, but these effects remain manageable.
 In the model a 10% reduction in the energy supply leads to a Gross National Income (GNI) loss in range between 0.8% and 2%.
 The economic burden is highly nonlinear across the wealth distribution: most households face similar and relatively contained costs, while low-wealth households bear the heaviest burden.
 I show that monetary and fiscal policy can mitigate the economic costs and the unequal effects of energy shortages.
-</medium> </div>
+</small> </div>

 <h3 style="color:rgb(27,39,113);">Work in Progress</h3>